IsakMovitz/Prototype/README.md

-# Projects
+# Prototype
-A protoype of an Augmented Reality postcard that me and a friend made.
+A prototype of an Augmented Reality postcard that me and a friend made.
 Created as an interactive game using Unity and C# and Blender.